 4.3 Email newsletter

 If you opt-in to receive our email newsletters, your email address will be securely stored on our secure, password protected MailChimp account, which we use for their email marketing services as a third-party data processor (see section 7.0).
-Your mail address will not be stored anywhere on the website.
 We contact our customers with newsletters and periodic additional communications around specific promotions.

 We will keep your email address on both databases (Upshot and Mailchimp) until either you specifically request removal from the list, which can be done by following an Unsubscribe link included in all our communications or requesting removal by email.
 Please note that you will need to email us using the email account you want to have removed from our records.